oh2mp/esp32_watersensor/README.md

 To get liters instead of a raw values, we need a conversion table.
 The table must be saved to SPIFFS with filename table.txt.
 The format is: raw value, space, liters, newline.
 Eg. my sensor's readings are 33 when the float is on top and 49 when it is on the bottom.
 Then I can make a conversion table like this.
-It is a good idea to put some extra maximum and minimum values for the values.
 This table is an example, its values have not been measured in real world yet.

 <pre>
-31 90
-32 90
 33 90
 34 80
 35 70